CKingX/haveibeenpwned/README.md

 - [ ] Check list of passwords in a file (using a filter) to see how many are compromised

 ## Compatibility
 As haveibeenpwned is still in alpha, the design of the filter is not final.
 Therefore, filter file compatibility will **not** be maintained between versions until haveibeenpwned is no longer an alpha version.
-Filter created by version 0.4.0-alpha is not compatible with 0.5.0-alpha (for example).